AzFoxxo/SubbyC/README.md

     big num1 is 0 uwu
     big num2 is 0 uwu

-    char op is '_' uwu
+    lettewe op is '_' uwu

     small results is 0 uwu